gdaws/stompit/README.md

 A STOMP client library for node.js compatible with STOMP 1.0, 1.1 and 1.2 servers.

 Stompit is also a command-line application for publishing and consuming messages with a broker.

-Library features include
+Library features include:
-* **Transport agnostism** - the client api supports any transport implementing the Stream.Duplex interface;
+* **Transport agnostic** - the client api supports any transport implementing the Stream.Duplex interface;
-* **Frame body streaming** - your application can directly control the reading and writing of frame body content;
+* **Frame body streaming** - your application is in direct control of reading and writing frame body data;
-* **High-level Channel API** - subscriptions and sending messages are maintained after recovering from connection errors;
+* **High-level Channel API** - messages being sent and subscriptions are maintained after connection interruptions;
 * **Low-level Client API** - socket-like interface with manual connection management and error handling.

 Example usage of Stompit's Channel API: